theillf8d/calculator/README.md

 # calculator
-Linear scale calculator for various values.
+Linear scale calculator for various values, built in Elm.